Engineering Unit Tests with AI Agents

 ➟ online only: one 4-hour session

-The Powerhowse Workshop format is a concise, cost-effective, and impactful learning experience.
-In this format, the content is condensed without extensive details or hands-on labs, making it accessible to a broad audience
+The Powerhouse Workshop format is a concise, cost-effective, and impactful learning experience.
+In this format, the content is condensed and focuses on concepts, structure, and process rather than extensive hands-on labs.
+The emphasis is on understanding how AI agents can be integrated into a disciplined unit testing workflow.

 Outline:

-- Good Unit Tests Ask for Quality Code
+- How Good Unit Tests and AI Agents Drive Code Quality

 - The Three Pillars of Good Unit Tests